Affectionately dubbed The King of Toys, Miniature Pinschers are fearless and energetic companion dogs.

 If there were a dog explicitly designed for apartment living, it would be the Miniature Pinscher.

-While a little dog’s small size isn’t necessarily an indication of their compatibility with the indoors, it certainly is a bonus in the case of our beloved Mr. Personality.
+And while this dog’s small size isn’t necessarily a sign of their compatibility with the indoors, it’s a bonus in the case of our beloved Mr. Personality.

-Generally, their coat comes in a vast assortment of solid colors.
-And often in numerous color combinations.
+Generally, their coat color comes in a vast assortment of solid shades.
+And often in many combinations.
 These include:

 - Black and rust